 - Separation – Injury to the ligaments that hold the collarbone to the shoulder blade are often known as separation injuries.
 The ligaments can stretch or tear, requiring treatment and rest.

 - Bursitis- Bursae are small sacs that reduce the friction in the joints of the body.
-At times, these can become inflamed.
+These can become inflamed.
 This results in reduced cushioning for the joints and significant pain.

 - Arthritis – Most simply, arthritis is inflammation that causes pain and stiffness in the joints.
-There are a number of different types of arthritis that can develop in the shoulder in response to trauma, overuse, and even environmental conditions.
+Several types of arthritis can develop in the shoulder in response to trauma, overuse, and even environmental conditions.

 - Tendonitis – Tendonitis is inflammation of a tendon, the structures that attach muscle to bone.
 Inflammation alone can cause significant pain, and severe tendonitis can also result in the rupture of a tendon.